gromacs/gromacs/docs/reference-manual/functions.rst

 interactions must be excluded from the non-bonded list. **Note:**
 Ryckaert-Bellemans potentials are also used in *e.g.* the OPLS force field in combination with 1-4 interactions.
-You should therefore not modify topologies generated by pdb2gmx in this case.
+You should therefore not modify topologies generated by :ref:`pdb2gmx <gmx pdb2gmx>` in this case.

 Proper dihedrals: periodic type
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^